UnderstandLingBV/Tuktu/documentation/generators/csv/tuktu.csv.generators.SimpleCSVGenerator.json.md

   * **config** *(type: object)* `[Required]`

     * **filename** *(type: string)* `[Required]`
+    - The name of the file to read from.

     * **has_headers** *(type: boolean)* `[Optional]`
+    - If set to true, the first row will be considered the headers, and will be used as value names.

     * **predef_headers** *(type: array)* `[Optional]`
+    - Will be ignored if has_headers is true.
+Otherwise the list provided will be used in order as headers, ie. as value names for the columns.

       * **[UNNAMED]** *(type: string)* `[Required]`

     * **flattened** *(type: boolean)* `[Optional]`
+    - Will be ignored if has_headers is false and no predef_headers are provided.
+Otherwise it will flatten the result given by those headers, or not by mapping resultName to that map.

     * **separator** *(type: string)* `[Optional]`
+    - The separator character used in the given CSV file.

     * **quote** *(type: string)* `[Optional]`
+    - The quote character used in the given CSV file.

     * **escape** *(type: string)* `[Optional]`
+    - The escape character used in the given CSV file.